vincentclaes/datajob/README.md

 # Ideas

+These are the ideas, we would like to deploy;

 - trigger a pipeline using the cli; `datajob run --pipeline my-simple-pipeline`
 - implement a data bucket, that's used for your pipeline.
 - add a time based trigger to the step functions workflow.